Bunny Wailer: Solo career

-Wailer won the Grammy Award for Best Reggae Album three times; in 1991 for the album Time Will Tell: A Tribute to Bob Marley, in 1995 for Crucial!
+Wailer won the Grammy Award for Best Reggae Album thrice; in 1991 for the album Time Will Tell: A Tribute to Bob Marley, in 1995 for Crucial!
 Roots Classics, and in 1997 for Hall of Fame: A Tribute to Bob Marley's 50th Anniversary.
 He was also featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including; Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.
 Wailer's catalogue is now under the curation of his agent Simon Vumbaca.

-However, in 1991, Bunny Wailer faced one of the lowest points in his career at the annual Sting event in Portmore, when he was driven off stage by a shower of bottles thrown by the audience.
+However, in 1991, Wailer faced one of the lowest points in his career at the annual Sting event in Portmore, when he was driven off stage by a shower of bottles thrown by the audience.
 This incident, not uncommon at dancehall events, highlighted the tension between Wailer's traditional style and the emerging trends popularized by artists such as Ninjaman and Shabba Ranks.

-In August 2012, it was announced that Bunny Wailer would receive Jamaica's fifth highest honour, the Order of Jamaica.
+In August 2012, it was announced that Wailer would receive Jamaica's fifth highest honour, the Order of Jamaica.

-In 2016, he played a month-long 'Blackheart Man' tour to celebrate the 40th anniversary of his 1976 album.

-In October 2017, he was awarded the Order of Merit by the Jamaican government, the nation's fourth-highest honour.
+In 2016, Wailer played a month-long 'Blackheart Man' tour to celebrate the 40th anniversary of his 1976 album.
+In October 2017, Wailer was awarded the Order of Merit by the Jamaican government, the nation's fourth-highest honour.

 In October 2019, a commemorative blue plaque dedicated by the Nubian Jak Community Trust honoring Bob Marley, Peter Tosh, and Bunny Wailer was placed at the former site of Basing Street Studios in London, where Catch a Fire and Burnin' were completed.